jrcarver/together_we_plan/README.md

 Create an account at auth0.com
 Setup an application and select React
 Put http://localhost:3000 into your Allowed Callback URLS, Allowed Logout URLs, and Allowed Web Origins
+Create a .env file at your project's root
-Copy out your Auth0 Domain and Client ID from your application to copy into your code
+Create variables for your Auth0 Domain and Client ID and copy these over from your Auth0 application

+REACT_APP_AUTH0_DOMAIN=domain
+REACT_APP_AUTH0_CLIENT_ID=client_id

 ### yelp API Setup
 Create an account at www.yelp.com/developers
 Create an app and obtain an API key